 Section 4.
 Resolutions

-Resolutions shall be a statement of the policy of the Association for implementation by the Executive Council.
+Resolutions shall be a statement of the policy of the Association for implementation by the Board of Directors.

 All resolutions adopted by an Annual or Special Conference shall be effective for one year or until the next Annual Conference;